The Awful Truth: Plot

 Convinced that Lucy is still having an affair with Duvalle, Jerry bursts into Duvalle's apartment only to discover that Lucy is a legitimate vocal student of Duvalle and is giving her first recital in front of an audience.
 When Lucy announces her engagement to Dan, realizing he may still love Lucy, Jerry undermines Lucy's character with Mrs. Leeson, implying Lucy's infidelity as the cause of their divorce.
 On a subsequent visit to Mr. Smith, Jerry arrives as Duvalle is paying an unexpected visit to Lucy.
 Alarmed that Jerry will think Duvalle is there at her request, Lucy asks Duvalle to hide in her bedroom while Jerry plays with the dog.
 During a game of hide-and-seek, Mr. Smith reveals Duvalle's forgotten hat where Lucy hid it just before Jerry entered the salon.
-Meanwhile, Dan and his mother arrive; Jerry sarcastically states that he never had any doubt about Lucy's fidelity, while Dan and his mother apologize for assuming the worst about her.
-Jerry discovers Duvalle hiding in Lucy's bedroom and they end up in a fistfight.
-When Jerry chases Duvalle out the door, Mrs. Leeson assumes the worst is true, and Dan breaks off his engagement to Lucy; he and his mother return to Oklahoma.
+Dan and his mother arrive; Jerry sarcastically states that he never had any doubt about Lucy's fidelity, while Dan and his mother apologize for assuming the worst about her.
+Jerry discovers Duvalle hiding in Lucy's bedroom and they end up in a fight.
+When Jerry chases Duvalle out the door, Mrs. Leeson assumes the worst is true and Dan breaks off his engagement to Lucy; he and his mother return to Oklahoma.

-A few weeks later, Jerry begins dating high-profile heiress Barbara Vance, whose romance is covered in the society column.
+A few weeks later, Jerry begins dating the famous heiress, Barbara Vance, whose romance is covered in the society column.
 Realizing she still loves Jerry, Lucy crashes a party at the Vance mansion the night the divorce decree is to become final.
 Pretending to be Jerry's sister, she undermines Jerry's character, implying that "their" father was working class rather than wealthy.
 Acting like a showgirl, she recreates Dixie's risqué musical number.
 The snobbish Vances are appalled.
 Jerry attempts to explain away Lucy's behavior as drunkenness, and says he will drive Lucy home.

 Lucy repeatedly sabotages the car on the ride to delay their parting.
 Pulled over by motorcycle police officers, who believe Jerry is drunk, Lucy manages to wreck the car.
 The police give the couple a lift to Aunt Patsy's nearby cabin.
-Although sleeping in different (but adjoining) bedrooms, Jerry and Lucy slowly overcome their pride and a series of comic mishaps in order to admit "the awful truth" that they still love one another.
+Although sleeping in different (but adjoining) bedrooms, Jerry and Lucy slowly overcome their pride and a series of comic mishaps to admit "the awful truth" that they still love one another.
 They reconcile at midnight, just before their divorce is to be finalized.